negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 "Attending to atmospheric attunements and trying to figure their significance incites forms of writing and critique that detour into descriptive eddies and attach to trajectories" (Stewart 2010, 452): Vignettes from practice are interspersed throughout the site.
 Constituting the empirics from fieldwork, I cite navigations and encounters from practice in the theory I convey here.

 ## Process Oriented
 *Deep mapping is process oriented, praxis-based research-creation.
 It takes time to get to know a place - to get lost and wander around.
-Deep mapping enacts slow scholarship as praxis.*
+Deep mapping enacts slow scholarship as praxis.
+Deep mapping as not only a spatial practice with urban surroundings but enactment of theory at all sites of interference*

-Deep mapping is research-creation for my exploration is driven by intellectual and spatial topoi which lure me forwards even before I comprehend where they lead (Loveless 2019, 95).
+Deep mapping is **research-creation** for my exploration is driven by intellectual and spatial topoi which lure me forwards even before I comprehend where they lead (Loveless 2019, 95).
 Following a concept in multiple directions I find myself making surprising connections.
 I write "follow" because when I loosen my desire to arrive at a specific place, when I release control of the destination as it were, I make room for latent connections to make themselves (apparent).

 Exploration, put one way, is ["the action of traveling in or through an unfamiliar area in order to learn about it"](https://bit.ly/3XeFxZw). **Deep mapping is a practice of learning through disorientation.** Though the field (city, discipline) is at first unknown and therefore unfamiliar, the iterative act of navigating, of finding ways around, coheres a framework of reference points which constitute am embodied topology - the field of encounter.